etzm/iscc-sum/docs/specifications/treewalk.md

 - test_dir/é.txt         # NFC form
 ```

-> [!NOTE]
+!!! note

-> Storage systems typically prevent creation of both forms, so usually only one entry will exist and be yielded.
+    Storage systems typically prevent creation of both forms, so usually only one entry will exist and be yielded.
-> The key guarantee is that whatever entries exist will be yielded deterministically.
+    The key guarantee is that whatever entries exist will be yielded deterministically.

 #### Test Case 3: Ignore File Priority